- March 11, 2018

 - Posted by: Phillip W. Duff

-- Category: Agencies, Business plans, International, Jamaica, Latest Post, Nearshore call Centers, Technology, Training
+- Categories: Agencies, Business plans, International, Jamaica, Latest Post, Nearshore call Centers, Technology, Training

 I have been helping collection agencies and debt buyers set up offices in Jamaica for the last 2 years and every company that has come down to see a working call centre has decided to set up in Jamaica.
 100% of the people who have come down and talked to the islands’ workers are quickly realizing the value and the work ethic on this island.
 Maybe you should come look around?
 The worst thing that will happen is your spend a day on the beach on one of the most visited islands for tourism in the Caribbean.